ForgeRock/forgeops/how-tos/forgeops-commands.md

 When creating a new environment, you need to provide the FQDN.
 Each environment should answer to it's own FQDN.
 That is really the minimum amount of configuration you need to provide when creating a new environment.
-You can change most things after the fact, except when updating the DS StatefulSets.
+You can change most things after the fact, except when updating the PingDS StatefulSets.
 Kubernetes only allows certain aspects of a StatefulSet to be updated once it's been created.

 You can use the `--small`, `--medium`, and `--large` flags to select a t-shirt size to use.
 However, you can also override specific values at the same time.
-For example, if you want to create a small deployment, but you want AM and IDM to use 3 replicas instead of 2, you can do this:
+For example, if you want to create a small deployment, but you want PingAM and PingIDM to use 3 replicas instead of 2, you can do this:

 `forgeops env --env-name test --fqdn test.example.com --small --am-rep 3 --idm-rep 3`